 A written procedure must state that the time that lapses between checks and check-ins will be documented.
 The interval between checks is based on the risk involved in the work assigned.

 The time between checks must be developed between the supervisor and the employee in consultation with the local Joint Occupational Health and Safety Committee.
 At a minimum, this schedule would include contact at the start and end of the business day.

 Written procedures must also include the steps to take if a check-in and/or check-out is missed.

 The procedure may be a simple email or Office Communicator check-in at the start and finish of each day.
 In higher risk occupations, more frequent check-ins are required.

-Supervisors and workers may subscribe to an automated service such as SafetyLine to sign-in and out of each day, if Article 22.11, Radio Contact or Employee Check of the BCGEU Master Agreement does not apply.
-This program also alerts the supervisor if the employee does not check-in, allowing for an emergency response.
+Supervisors and workers may subscribe to an automated service such as SafetyLine to sign-in and out of each day, if Article 22.11, Radio Contact or Employee Check of the BCGEU Master Agreement doesn't apply.
+This program also alerts the supervisor if the employee doesn't check-in, allowing for an emergency response.